pawelwiejkut/pawelwiejkut.dev/content/posts/ios_app_on_macos.md

     appendFilePath: true # to append file path to Edit link
 ---

-Is is still possible to install/sideload iOS apps into M1 Mac?
-Answer is yes - it is possible even on the newest version of MacOS (Monterey 12.0.1).<mark>Nevertheless you have to know that not all applications are working well</mark>.
-In example Instagram is crashing every time at startup, and you have to clear ~/Library/Containers/Instagram every time before launch.
+Is it still possible to install/sideload iOS apps into M1 Mac?
+The answer is yes - it is possible to even on the newest version of MacOS (Monterey 12.0.1).<mark>Nevertheless you have to know that not all applications are working well</mark>.
+For example, Instagram is crashing every time at startup, and you have to clear ~/Library/Containers/Instagram every time before launch.

 {{<figure align=center src="/ios_app_on_macos/1.png"  width="50%" >}}

-How to install iOS app ?
+How to install the iOS app?

 1. Download and install sideloadly from https://sideloadly.io
 <img src="/ios_app_on_macos/2.png" width="80%" />